-We obtain our water supplies for GSWC from a variety of sources.
-For example, water is pumped from aquifers within our service areas to meet a portion of the demands of our customers.
-Our source of supply varies among our water systems.
-Certain systems obtain all of their supply from wells; some systems purchase all of the supply from wholesale suppliers; and other systems obtain the supply from a combination of wells and wholesale suppliers.
-When water produced from wells is insufficient to meet customer demand or when such production is interrupted, we have purchased water from other suppliers.
+We obtain our water supplies for GSWC from a variety of sources, which vary among our water systems.
+Certain systems obtain all of their supply from water that is pumped from aquifers within our service areas; some systems purchase all of the supply from wholesale suppliers; some systems obtain the supply from treating surface water sources; and other systems obtain the supply from a combination of wells, surface water sources or wholesale suppliers.
+The cost of obtaining these supplies varies, and overall costs can be impacted as use within a system varies from time to time.
 As a result, our cost of providing, distributing and treating water for our customers' use can vary significantly.

-Furthermore, imported water wholesalers, such as MWD may not always have an adequate supply of water to sell to us.
+Furthermore, imported water wholesalers, such as MWD, may not always have an adequate supply of water to sell to us.
 Wholesale water suppliers may increase their prices for water delivered to us based on factors that affect their operating costs.
-Purchased water rate increases are beyond our control.
+Purchased-water rate increases are beyond our control.

 GSWC has implemented a modified supply cost balancing account ("MCBA") to track and recover costs from supply mix changes and rate changes by wholesale suppliers, as authorized by the CPUC.
-However, cash flows from operations can be significantly affected as much of the surcharges or surcredits we recognize in the MCBA account are collected from or refunded to customers primarily through surcharges generally over a twelve to eighteen month period.
+However, cash flows from operations can be significantly affected as much of the balance we recognize in the MCBA account is collected from or refunded to customers primarily through surcharges or surcredits, respectively, generally over twelve to eighteen month periods.